 - South Trail: 7 miles from Matapeake State Park to Romancoke Pier

 But those trails don’t connect.
-There’s a three-and-a-half mile gap.
-We have a couple recommendations if you want a longer ride.
+There’s a three-and-a-half-mile gap.
+We have a couple of recommendations if you want a longer ride.
 One for the casual rider and another for the road warrior — on different routes.

 The casual ride takes you on a nice tour of Kent Island turning around at Romancoke Fishing Pier with a great view of Eastern Bay.

-The asphalt cycling-trails were repaved in 2019 and are awesome to ride on.
-However, they meander through woods and can get busy, making it tough to get any speed going.
+The asphalt cycling trails were repaved in 2019 and are awesome to ride on.
+However, they meander through the woods and can get busy, making it tough to get any speed going.

 All routes are equally flat.
 The only hill is the Route 50 cross-over.

 Cross Island Trail ends a half-mile past Love Point Road, in Terrapin Nature Park.
 It’s a pretty ride through forest.
 If that’s all you want, turnaround and peddle back to the parking lot.

 If you want to ride on the South Island Trail, turn left here on Route 8 and ride along the wide shoulder for about 3.5 miles to the South Island Trail.
 It starts near Matapeake State Park.